-reading for gist, cohesion and coherence • relationships and dating
+reading for gist, cohesion and coherence • order of information • relationships and dating

-1 > Match headings 1-5 with paragraphs A-E in exercise 2.
+- 1) Match headings 1-5 with paragraphs A-E in exercise 2.

 - 1 What if it all goes wrong anyway?

 - 2 When and where to argue

 - 3 Don't argue to win but to reach an understanding

 - 4 Staying polite is a good idea

 - 5 Why people hate conflict

+- E D B

+- A

-$\mathbf{2}\rangle$ Put the paragraphs in the correct order to create a logical text.
+- 2) Put the paragraphs in the correct order to create a logical text.

-A What does it mean 'right'?
+2 A What does it mean 'right'?
 Start by overcoming this fear of confrontation.
 Everybody has the right to speak their mind.
 Just remember that expressing your feelings does not mean attacking people.
 Be respectful and avoid accusations.
 Instead of saying 'you're being unfair,' say 'I don't understand why you're treating me like this'.
 That way a parent or a teacher does not feel like you're questioning their authority.

-B Finally, when you have the other side all to yourself, how do you win the argument?
+- 4 B Finally, when you have the other side all to yourself, how do you win the argument?
 First of all, prepare.
 Make a list of your arguments, but also try to foresee the arguments of the other side and come up with logical counterarguments.
 Never raise your voice.
-And always keep in mind that arguing is a negotiation where you try to reach a compromise that satisfies both sides.

-C Does this sound familiar?
+And always keep in mind that arguing is a negotiation where you try to reach a compromise that satisfies both sides. - C Does this sound familiar?
 You feel that your parents or your teachers have treated you unfairly, so you voice your complaints, and they don't listen.
 Everything ends with people yelling at each other and everybody being angry with everybody else.
 Conflict creates a bad atmosphere, which is why many people often avoid confrontation because they are afraid of the consequences.
 This is actually the wrong way to think about it.
 Arguing is in fact good as it clears the air.
-You just have to do it right, and you'll get what you want.

-D Once you feel you can present your arguments calmly and politely, pick the right time and place for it.
+You just have to do it right, and you'll get what you want. - 3 D Once you feel you can present your arguments calmly and politely, pick the right time and place for it.
 Teachers, believe it or not, are also human.
 If they feel attacked in front of the class, they will try to defend their position of power.
 Similarly, if you approach your parents when they're busy, they may just get annoyed.
-Pick a moment when they can focus on you.

-E Yet, despite all these rules, sometimes it's just impossible to keep calm.
+Pick a moment when they can focus on you. - 5 E Yet, despite all these rules, sometimes it's just impossible to keep calm.
 Then discussions turn into heated arguments and later a fight, and everybody's mad at everybody.
 If so, give it time.
 Stop yelling and go to your room to cool off.
 And then, try again.
-Apologise if you've said something hurtful - it's a great starting point for a new discussion.
-Just think of all the above rules, and don't let it turn into another fight!

-3> Read the paragraphs again in correct order and answer the questions.
+Apologise if you've said something hurtful it's a great starting point for a new discussion.
+Just think of all the above rules, and don't let it turn into another fight! - 3 Read the paragraphs again in correct order and answer the questions. - 1 How to best present your point of view without having the other person feel like you question their authority?